-We’re not forgetting that we have long term goals to retire with dignity, pay for our kids’ college, and grow a real estate investment portfolio, and to leave a legacy for children and charity.
+We’re not forgetting that we have long term goals to pay for our kids’ college, grow a real estate investment portfolio, and to leave a legacy for children and charity.

 On the contrary, we’re continuing much of our saving and investing strategy, though not necessarily at the same high rate of savings as before when we worked full-time.

-I want to stress again that taking a year off from work doesn’t mean you have to stop saving, investing or thinking long term.
-It is totally possible, and responsible, to remain committed to long term goals while leaving the workforce to embark on an adventure.
+Taking a year off from work doesn’t mean you have to stop saving, investing, or thinking long term.
+It’s totally possible, and responsible, to remain committed to long term goals while leaving the workforce or scaling down work to embark on an adventure.

-Before our adventure, we maxed out our 401k’s each year, which if you look up online you’ll know is $17,500 per person.
+Before our adventure, we maxed out our 401k’s each year.

-While we’re traveling, our income is significantly reduced while we’re traveling, so we can’t max out our 401k’s.
+While we’re traveling, our income is significantly reduced, so we can’t max out our 401k’s.

 Instead, since we’re eligible for the Roth IRA again, we decided to contribute the annual maximum to those investments, which at our age is $5,500 per person.